s-clausen/cecher/README.md

 The Cecher supports the following preprocessor macros:

   - `USE_COEFFICIENTS`: enable support for coefficients in a prime field Z/*p*Z (default: *p*=2).
-  - `EXPLICIT_CENTERS`: enable variant of the minimal enclosing sphere algorithm for low ambient dimensions
+  - `EXPLICIT_CENTERS`: enable variant of the minimal enclosing sphere algorithm for low ambient dimension

 The Cecher supports the following program arguments (can be passed in the file name):